CarlosPlusPlus/carlosplusplus.github.io/source/_posts/2014-01-31-testing-rake-tasks-with-rspec.markdown

 end
 ```

-A few bullet points on the code above:
+So, what's happening with the code above?

 - With Mongoid, we include the `Mongoid::Document` module.
 	- An individual instance of a model is known as a `document`.